kasperpeulen/dragula.dart/README.md

 #### Including the JavaScript

 There's a caveat to dragula.
 You shouldn't include it in the `<head>` of your web applications.
-It's bad practice to place scripts in the <head> according to the dragula author, and as such dragula makes no effort to support this use case.
+It's bad practice to place scripts in the `<head>` (according to the dragula author), and as such dragula makes no effort to support this use case.

-Place dragula in the <body>, instead:
+Place dragula in the `<body>`, instead:

 ```html
 <script src='packages/dragula/dragula.js'></script>
 ```

-Make sure you put your dart script *after* that.
+Make sure you put your dart script *after* the dragula script.

 #### Including the CSS!